bek000han/personal-website/README.md

-# link to operating site: https://bekzportfolio.netlify.app/
+# link to my site: https://bekzportfolio.netlify.app/

 THIS IS MY PERSONAL PORTFOLIO WEBSITE